-Description: Replacement of vehicle number 14, 1/2 Ton 2x4 Pickup Truck utilized for general maintenance use by the DPW for hauling trash, checking wells, etc.
+Description: Replacement of vehicle number 14, 1/2 Ton 2x4 Pickup Truck utilized for general vehicle.

 Justification: Replacement due to life of equipment, purchased in 2007.
-Replacement will be with like vehicle.
+Replacement will be with like maintenance and cemetery, parks and forestry for summer maintenance.